-Because of the limited period of tenure associated with a Conservation Fellow's appointment, no formal provision is made for vacation or sick leave.
-During a twelve-month appointment, up to three weeks of leave for vacation or illness is considered reasonable; however, individual arrangements must be made with the Conservation Fellow's Smithsonian supervisor.
-Otherwise, awardees are expected to be engaged in their research at the Institution unless they have the approval of their supervisor and have notified the Office of Academic Appointments and Internships.
+Because of the limited period of tenure associated with a research appointment, no formal provision is made for vacation or sick leave.
+During a twelve-month appointment, up to three weeks of leave for vacation or illness is considered reasonable; however, individual arrangements must be made with the researcher's Smithsonian advisor/host.
+Otherwise, awardees are expected to be engaged in their research at the Institution unless they have the approval of their host/advisor and have notified the Office of Academic Appointments and Internships.
 Please note that Federal Holidays are observed for all Smithsonian employees and academic appointees.